bcdev/xrlint/docs/index.md

   [CF-Conventions](https://cfconventions.org/cf-conventions/cf-conventions.html).
 - `xcube`: Implementing the rules for
   [xcube datasets](https://xcube.readthedocs.io/en/latest/cubespec.html).
-  Note this plugins will be moved into a separate GitHub repo later once XRLint is mature enough.
+  Note, this plugin is fully optional.
+You must manually configure it to apply its rules.
+It may be moved into a separate GitHub repo once XRLint is mature enough.